 - You simply feel uncomfortable or self-conscious about the size of your breasts.

 Again, if you fall into any of these categories, you may be a good candidate for breast reduction.
-We’d love to talk with you further about how a breast reduction can improve your quality of life.
+We’d love to talk with you further about when to get a breast reduction.

 Breast Reduction at Charlotte Plastic Surgery

-If our checklist causes you to think you may be qualified for breast reduction, we invite you to consider the next steps.
+If our checklist causes you to think should I get a breast reduction, we invite you to consider the next steps.
 First, reach out to Charlotte Plastic Surgery directly, and set up a consultation with one of our surgeons.

 During the COVID era, we’re doing a lot of our consultations virtually, to put patient safety first.
 During this private, one-on-one conversation, we’ll talk with you more about your goals, explain the breast reduction process, and answer any questions you might have.
 We’ll want to ask you more about your reasons for seeking breast reduction and to ensure this is the right procedure to address your needs.